Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

     - shell = False in subprocess_run()
     - Restrict Permitted Commands - Construct shell commands using string literals, rather than user input.
       - So that Users cannot pass in commands for the python interpreter to run
+    - Uses subprocess_call() because it only runs one command when passed in a string

   - Cross Site Scripting
     - Implemented Flask Talisman